If you're an exporter you must use the National Export System (NES) to declare your exports to countries outside the EU.

 NES and Special Procedures (SP)

-An important function of the NES is to track consignments which are exported under special procedures (SP).
+An important function of the NES is to track consignments which are exported under SP.
 SP are designed to help businesses based in the EU compete in the global market.
 Importers can suspend paying duty and VAT on goods covered by SP arrangements.
-Duty charges will only apply to the difference in value between the goods previously exported under the Outward Processing (OP) and the goods being re-imported in their processed form, not on the full value of the goods.
+Duty charges will only apply to the difference in value between the goods previously exported under the Outward Processing and the goods being re-imported in their processed form, not on the full value of the goods.

-Direct export of CPEI goods using the customs procedures with economic impact (CPEI) arrangements
+Direct export of SP goods using the SP arrangements

-Using NES to make Common Agricultural Policy (CAP) refund claims
+How to use NES to make CAP refund claims

 Under CAP, EU-based traders in agricultural products can claim CAP refunds on exports to third (non-EU) countries.
 In the UK, this system of payments is jointly administered by the Rural Payments Agency (RPA), but is controlled by customs.
 To qualify for export refunds, goods must leave the EU within 60 days of the date of acceptance into customs control.
 Some goods require a valid CAP export licence.